maciek1839/kafka-producer-consumer/README.md

     - Save position (ack processed) - Commit

 If you are looking for a book about Kafka, let's have a look on ``Kafka: The Definitive Guide`` which you can get here: <https://www.confluent.io/resources/kafka-the-definitive-guide/>

+---

+Below there are many design/conceptual diagrams showing how Kafka works.

 <img src="docs/kafka-clusters-kafka-clusters-architecture-diagram.png"  width="1100" height="1000">